THE MANSTER (1960)

 Directors: George P. Breakston and Kenneth G. Crane

-Made during the golden age of United Artists horror and sci-fi, THE MANSTER is a schlocky two-headed monster picture that pre-dates other more popular ones by more than ten years (THE INCREDIBLE 2-HEADED TRANSPLANT, THE THING WITH TWO HEADS).
-Shot in English in Japan as a U.S./Japan co-production, viewing this one late at night is a great way to kill 72 minutes.
+Made during the golden age of United Artists horror and sci-fi, THE MANSTER is a schlocky two-headed monster picture that pre-dates other more popular ones by more than a decade (THE INCREDIBLE 2-HEADED TRANSPLANT, THE THING WITH TWO HEADS).
+Shot in English in Japan as a U.S./Japan co-production, viewing this one late at night is a great way to kill 72 minutes, and now it's on Blu-ray!.

-THE MANSTER concerns American journalist Larry Stanford (Peter Dyneley) who visits a reclusive scientist, Dr. Robert Suzuki (Japanese sci-fi film regular Tetsu Nakamura) for an interview in Japan.
-The scientist seduces Stanford with booze and bathing geisha girls, and he's soon ignoring his wife, his job and all other responsibilities.
-Suzuki actually has intentions on using the American as a guinea pig, injecting him with a serum that causes an eye to grow from his shoulder.
-Soon, the eye turns into an ugly head, and a two headed monster in a Columbo raincoat is terrorizing Japan.
+THE MANSTER concerns American journalist Larry Stanford (British-born Peter Dyneley, CHATO’S LAND) who visits a reclusive scientist, Dr. Robert Suzuki (Japanese sci-fi film regular Tetsu Nakamura, LATITUDE ZERO, THE LAST DINOSAUR) for an interview in Japan.
+The scientist seduces Stanford with booze and bathing geisha girls, and he's soon ignoring his wife, his job and all other responsibilities, turning his attentions to Suzuki's lovely assistant (Terri Zimmern).
+Suzuki, who already transformed his late brother into a murderous ape-like creature, actually has intentions on using the American as a guinea pig, injecting him with a serum that causes an eye to grow from his shoulder.
+Soon, the eye grows into an ugly head, and a two-headed monster in a Columbo raincoat is terrorizing Japan.

-THE MANSTER is a memorable piece of junk, since many kids saw this on TV in the 60s and 70s when it aired as part of a UA package of scare flicks.
+THE MANSTER is a memorable piece of monster movie trash, as many kids saw this on TV in the 1960s and 1970s when it aired as part of a UA package of scare flicks (clips from it later turned up in the innovative 1982 compilation flick, IT CAME FROM HOLLYWOOD).
 Seeing a guy with a blinking eye on his shoulder, then a ghastly second head, then an actual body split (the second head becomes a furry ape) made this pretty unforgettable.
-The film is talky at times, but the last few minutes are insane.
-There's also the added bonus of Suzuki's horrifying mutant wife being kept in a cage.
-Jane Hylton (CIRCUS OF HORRORS) plays the American's wife and Jerry Ito from MOTHRA plays a police superintendent.
+Shot entirely in Japan, the film is talky at times, but the last few minutes are totally insane.
+There's also the added bonus of Suzuki's horrifying (and very loud!) mutant wife (a sagging, protruding fleshy eye socket: nasty!) being kept in a laboratory cage.
+British actress Jane Hylton (CIRCUS OF HORRORS) plays the American's wife and Jerry Ito from MOTHRA plays a police superintendent.

 BACK TO REVIEWS